amirahfikriyah/Performance-Testing-Locust/README.md

 -Add additional future test scenarios, including multi-endpoint testing and authenticated workflow testing.

+# Conclusion
+Overall, the outcomes of this project demonstrate the performance capacity of the API under a variety of loads while clearly identifying the difference between a stable operational state and an overloaded or stressed system state.
+The API is heavily optimised to operate at a high level for both moderate and prolonged periods of load, showing consistent performance across the Load and Soak testing phases.
+However, the maximum operating threshold on the API is reached when subjected to extremely high levels of concurrency (as seen in the Stress Test).
+These results demonstrate just how critical it is to conduct performance testing to understand what a system is capable of so that any bottlenecks that exist within the system can be found and corrected prior to further optimisation of the API.

 ## Project Documentation
 - 📄 [Final Report (PDF)](https://github.com/amirahfikriyah/Performance-Testing-Locust/blob/main/Network%20Programming%20Individual%20Assignment_Nur%20Amirah%20Fikriyah.pdf)
 -